-- The European Union (EU) is a union of 27 European nations created to eliminate national barriers to travel, employment, investment, and trade. - a.
+- 1. Regional Trading Alliances - a.
+The European Union (EU) is a union of 27 European nations created to eliminate national barriers to travel, employment, investment, and trade.
 The primary motivation for the creation of the EU (in February 1992) was to allow these nations to reassert their position against the industrial strength of the United States and Japan.

-- b.
-The EU took an enormous step towards full unification in 1999 when 12 of the 15 countries became part of the EMU-the economic and monetary union, the formal name for the system where participating countries share the same currency, the Euro. - 2.
-The North American Free Trade Agreement (NAFTA) is an agreement among the Mexican, Canadian, and U.S. governments in which all barriers to free trade will eventually be eliminated. - a.
-NAFTA went into effect on January 1, 1994. - b.
-Exports to the United States are equivalent to nearly one-third of Canada's GDP. - 3.
-The Association of Southeast Asian Nations (ASEAN) is a trading alliance of 10 Asian nations. - a.
-In the future, the Asian region promises to be one of the fastest-growing economic regions of the world. - b.
-ASEAN economic impact could eventually rival that of both NAFTA and the EU. - 4.
-The World Trade Organization (WTO) was formed in 1995 evolving from the General Agreement on Tariffs and Trade (GATT).
-The WTO is a global organization that sets rules for trade among nations and also helps to negotiate trade problems and settle trade disputes. - B. The Legal-Political Environment
+The EU took an enormous step towards full unification in 1999 when 12 of the 15 countries became part of the EMU-the economic and monetary union, the formal name for the system where participating countries share the same currency, the Euro.

+The North American Free Trade Agreement (NAFTA) is an agreement among the Mexican, Canadian, and US governments in which all barriers to free trade will eventually be eliminated.
+NAFTA went into effect on January 1, 1994.
+Exports to the United States are equivalent to nearly one-third of Canada's GDP.

+The Association of Southeast Asian Nations (ASEAN) is a trading alliance of 10 Asian nations.
+In the future, the Asian region promises to be one of the fastest-growing economic regions of the world.
+ASEAN economic impact could eventually rival that of both NAFTA and the EU.
-Managers in a global organization must stay informed of the specific laws in countries where they do business in order to understand the constraints in which they operate and the opportunities that may exist.

-C. The Economic Environment

-The economic environment of a nation has the potential to constrain management decisions and actions, which is why a global manager must be aware of economic issues.

-- 1. A market economy is one in which resources are primarily owned and controlled by the private sector. - 2.
+- 2. The World Trade Organization (WTO) was formed in 1995 evolving from the General Agreement on Tariffs and Trade (GATT).
+The WTO is a global organization that sets rules for trade among nations and also helps to negotiate trade problems and settle trade disputes. - B. The Legal-Political Environment The stability of the legal-political environment is extremely important to managers in a global business environment.
+Stability provides some assurance that the "rules of the game" will not change drastically and, if they do change, that the change will be orderly and transparent.
+Managers in a global organization must stay informed of the specific laws in countries where they do business in order to understand the constraints in which they operate and the opportunities that may exist. - C. The Economic Environment The economic environment of a nation has the potential to constrain management decisions and actions, which is why a global manager must be aware of economic issues. - 1.
+A market economy is one in which resources are primarily owned and controlled by the private sector. - 2.
 A command economy, on the other hand, is one in which all economic decisions are controlled by a central government. - D. The Cultural Environment